CivicTechWR/WRvotes/README-updating.md

 - Tags should be unique across the site.
 Each tag should refer to one race uniquely.

+Positions for ward councils in each municipality are special.
+They are associated with a municipality (a township or one of the three cities).
+In Waterloo Region a ward is sufficient to identify all the races in that region.

 Time and Date formats
 ---------------------